Deltares/hydromt/examples/README.rst

 To run these examples on your local machine you need a copy of the repository and an installation of HydroMT including some additional packages.
-The most reliable way to do this installation is by using the binder imlementation provided above, however if you wish to exectute them locally you should create a new environment as described below.
+The most reliable way to do this installation is by creating a new environment as described below.

 1 - Install python and conda/mamba
 **********************************